 Potato Hill State Forest

-Potato Hill State Forest (Tompkins #4) encompasses 915 acres of land and is located in the town of Caroline in Southeastern Tompkins County.
-It is a popular retreat for recreational activities such as hunting, hiking, snowmobiling, camping, bird watching, mountain biking, informal horseback riding, and snowshoeing.
+Potato Hill State Forest encompasses 915 acres of land and is located in the town of Caroline in Southeastern Tompkins County.
+It is a popular retreat for recreational activities such as hunting, hiking, snowmobiling, camping, bird watching, and fishing.

 Originally cleared for pastureland by European settlers and Revolutionary War Veterans, the land that is now Potato Hill State Forest offered limited reward for most farming attempts.
 The upland soils of the Allegheny Plateau are characteristically thin, steep and acidic.
 When combined with harsh winters and short growing seasons, the land proved unproductive and farms were abandoned as settlement was attempted elsewhere.
 The State Reforestation Law of 1929 and the Hewitt Amendment of 1931 set forth new legislation that authorized the Conservation Department to acquire land, by gift or purchase, for reforestation areas.
 These state forests, consisting of no less than 500 acres of contiguous land were to be "forever devoted to reforestation and the establishment and maintenance thereon of forests for watershed protection, the production of timber and other forest products, recreation and kindred purposes" (Article 9, Title 5, Environmental Conservation Law).